 DIY: soothing kaolin clay mask recipe

 If you want to reap the beauty benefits of kaolin clay, making your own kaolin clay mask at home is very easy.
-You can try making one of these clay face masks or refer to the following recipe, which I love to make now and again because it’s soothing and gentle yet cleansing.
+You can try making one of these clay face masks or refer to the following recipe, which I love to make now and again because of this kaolin clay mask benefits: it’s soothing and gentle yet cleansing.

 I also use this mask more regularly than the bentonite clay face masks since it’s not as drying.

 - Combine all the ingredients in a ceramic bowl.

 - Apply the mask to your face and leave for 15 minutes.

 - Optionally, you can substitute chamomile hydrosol with distilled water, but I don’t recommend it as the point of this hydrosol is soothing for irritated skin and has calming properties with moisturizing effects (PS: chamomile hydrosol doesn’t smell great.
 I love it for its properties, but don’t expect that rose hydrosol intoxicating scent, it’s actually quite far from it).

 I’ve already written extensively about bentonite clay.
 You can have a look at the benefits of bentonite clay for acne (and oily skin).